microsoft/live-share/docs/index.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Visual Studio Live Share
+# What is Visual Studio Live Share?

 > **Note: Visual Studio Live Share is currently in preview.
 Features and user experience is not final.**